percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 The **Status** column shows the status of your databases based on metrics coming directly from the database.
 The **Monitoring** column summarizes the status of all the Agents assigned to the service.

-You can check Query Analytics information and the Service Overview Dashboard for each service by clicking on the <image src="../../_images/dots-three-vertical.ico" width="15px" aria-label="triple dots"/> icon in the **Options** column.
+You can check Query Analytics information and the Service Overview Dashboard for each service by clicking on the {{icon.ellipsisv}} icon in the **Options** column.

 From here you can also check additional information about the service, by clicking on the {{icon.arrowdown}} icon.
 This expands the service entry to show reference information like service labels and IDs.